ART WORKSHOPS FOR KIDS

 Stop-motion video, the basis for animation

-Spread over two half-days, this workshop allows students to design and produce a short stop-motion animation video.
+Spread over two half-days or three two hours periods, this workshop allows students to design and produce a short stop-motion animation video.
 The stop-motion technique is ideal for understanding the basic principle of animation (as well as video and film): the rapid succession of still images.
 Equipped with digital tablets, students take pictures of drawings or small objects that they move, little by little, on a stable plane to tell a story.
 Once the images are woven together, the students record their own soundtracks.
 This workshop is always a big hit!

 Selection of excerpts from stop-motion films made by students at the PEI school in Trois-Rivières.